-The City levies property taxes each November 1, which become a lien on real and personal property located in the City.
+The CRA levies property taxes each November 1, which become a lien on real and personal property located in the CRA.
 Property taxes are based on the assessed values determined by the Manatee County Property Appraiser as of the prior January 1.
-The property tax revenue for fiscal year 2020 was based on taxable assessed property values totaling \$978,938,293.
-A portion of the taxable assessed property values are within the CRA district.
-In fiscal year 2020, the assessed value totaling \$463,063,550 with the based year taxable value of \$92,986,708 therefore the current tax increment value is \$370,076,842.
+A portion of the City's taxable assessed property values are within the CRA district.
+In fiscal year 2021, the assessed value totaling \$463,063,550 with the based year taxable value of \$92,986,708 therefore the current tax increment value is \$370,076,842.